413-458-5733

 • Medication Drop Off

-• A dropbox is located outside our station for residents to drop off old or unused medication to be properly destroyed.
+• A dropbox is located outside of the main door to our station for residents to drop off old or unused medication to be properly destroyed.
 While we cannot take sharps at this time, any unwanted human or animal medications can be dropped off in the box at any time.

 • Public Parking